j0nflores/planet-hma-streams/readme.md

 Raw PlanetScope images should be preprocessed using *chips.py* (*/master/utils/*).

 Use the labeled chips generated from annotation tools such as [PixelAnnotationTool](https://github.com/abreheret/PixelAnnotationTool).
-The scripts calls the training and validation data following the structure below.
-Note: The *pred* folder is optional output directory for prediction tasks.
+The classification scripts calls the training and validation data following the structure below.
+Note: The *pred* folder is only used for full scene prediction tasks (see details in Full Scene Mapping section).

 ```
 data